Case Study

 Turning Sales Knowledge Into Structure

-Sales teams held deep, experience-driven knowledge about objections, explanations, and successful framing.
-However, this knowledge lived in conversations, personal notes, and memory rather than in a shared system.
+Sales teams held deep experience-based knowledge about objections, explanations, and successful framing, but much of it lived in conversations, personal notes, and memory.

-I synthesized interview data, call insights, FAQs, and survey responses into structured themes that reflected how sales teams actually thought and spoke.
+I synthesized interview data, call insights, FAQs, and survey findings into structured themes that reflected how reps reasoned through complex deals.

-• Common objections and how they evolved during a conversation
+• Common objections and how they evolved during conversations

-• Points where reps improvised due to missing or outdated guidance
+• Where reps improvised due to missing or outdated guidance

 • Information customers repeatedly asked for but could not easily find